SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 58. Click on the drop down for 'Select a connection and select 'DI_DATA_LAKE'
 <br>![](/exercises/ex1/images/Rules_SelectDIDataLake_01_10.png)

-59. Click on 'Shared'
+59. Click on 'shared'
 <br>![](/exercises/ex1/images/Rules_ExpandShared_01_10.png)

 60. Click on 'TechEd_DAT163_#'
-<br>Note: replace # with the nummber assigned to you
+<br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex1/images/Rules_ExpandShared_01_110.png)

 61. Select 'Customer_US2_#.parquet'
-<br>Note: replace # with the nummber assigned to you
+<br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex1/images/RUles_SelectCustomerParquet_01_10.png)

 62. Click 'OK'